CanIGetAPickle/CanIGetAPickle.github.io/about.md

   Welcome to my blog!
 </p>

 Have questions or suggestions?
-Feel free to <a href="https://twitter.com/canigetapickle">Tweet me</a>.
+Feel free to <a href="https://twitter.com/canigetapickle" target="_blank">Tweet me</a>.

 Thanks for reading!